diskoverdata/diskover-docs/source_files/user_interface_settings.md

 ___
 ### Path Translations for Copying Paths

-Depending on how your System Administrator configured Diskover, your operating system, and with whom you need to share paths, you may need to adjust this parameter to easily copy paths.
-This will basically change all forward slash / to backslash \\ and add some when needed for Windows.

-For example, to translate from `/isilon1/data/dm/tools/staging_files.xls` to `\\isilon1\data\dm\tools\staging_files.xls`

 ![Image: Settings – Path Translations for Copying Paths](images/image_settings_path_translation.png)

+- Depending on 1) how your System Administrator configured Diskover, 2) your operating system, and 3) with whom you need to share paths, you may need to make a selection to copy paths accordingly for your instance.
+- If you select a **path translations**, click **Set** to save.
+- For a Windows environment, for example, you may have a choice where a forward slash / will be changed to two backslashes \\, to translate a path from `/isilon1/data/dm/tools/staging_files.xls` to `\\isilon1\data\dm\tools\staging_files.xls`
+- Please see your System Administrator for details.

 <p id="clear_cache"></p>

 ___
 ### Clear Diskover Cache

+![Image: Settings – Clear Diskover Cache](images/image_settings_clear_cache.png)

-A cache is used to store website content for performance purposes and is stored in the browser only.
-There are a few instances in which you will need to clear the cache, but it should be used as a last resort:
+- A **cache** is used to store website content for performance purposes and is saved in the browser.
+- There are random instances where you will need to clear the cache, but it should be used as a last resort:

--  Sometimes the cache might prevent a browser-based software from working properly over time and the cache needs to be cleared.
+  - Sometimes, the cache needs to be cleared because it might prevent a browser-based software from working properly over time.
   - If you get a pop-up message on the Diskover interface asking you to clear the cache.

-![Image: Settings – Clear Diskover Cache](images/image_settings_clear_cache.png)

 <p id="clear_cookies"></p>

 ___
 ### Clear Diskover Cookies

+![Image: Settings – Clear Diskover Cookies](images/image_settings_clear_cookies.png)

-Cookies  are used by the browser to store user’s preferences, like the personal settings described in this chapter, and are stored in both the server and browser.
-There are a few instances in which you may need to clear the cookies:
+- **Cookies** are used by the browser to store user’s preferences, like the personal settings described in this chapter, and are stored in both the server and browser.
+- Clearing the cookies will remove the customized settings you may have selected, as discussed in this chapter.
+- There are a few instances in which you may need to clear the cookies:
-- After a software update/upgrade to clear the cookies from the previous version that might affect the behavior of the new version.
+  - After a software update/upgrade to clear the cookies from the previous version that may affect the behavior of the new version.
   - If you get a pop-up message on the Diskover interface asking you to clear the cookies.

-Clearing the cookies  will also remove the customized settings discussed in this chapter and that you might have previously selected.

-![Image: Settings – Clear Diskover Cookies](images/image_settings_clear_cookies.png)

 ___
-### About Diskover
+### About Diskover | Version, License Info, and Elasticsearch Info

-This segment is informative only and provides details about your Diskover software.

 ![Image: Settings – About Diskover](images/image_settings_about_diskover_20230214.png)

+- These sections are informative only and provide details about your Diskover software.

 <p id="anonymous_data"></p>

 ___
 ### Send Anonymous Usage Data

-Upon your first login and/or after a software update, you will be prompted to agree, or not, for Diskover to automatically receive anonymous data so we can compile the behavioral results and improve the software.
-No personal information is collected.

-If you wish to opt out of sending anonymous data, uncheck this box.

 ![Image: Settings – About Diskover](images/image_settings_anonymous_data_20230214.png)

+- Upon your first login and/or after a software update, you will be prompted to agree or not for Diskover to automatically receive anonymous data so we can compile the behavioral results and improve the software.
+- No personal information is collected.
+- Uncheck this box if you wish to opt out of sending anonymous data.
+- Your selection will be saved automatically.